 Kind of like “If You Give a Mouse a Cookie,” only this time, it’s “If You Give Amy a Cloudy Day”… She’s going to want coffee and a pastry to go with it!

-These healthy muffins also contain a plethora of yummy mix-ins that boost their comforting flavor: carrots, apples, raisins, pecans, and coconut.
-Despite their indulgent taste and perfectly tender texture, these healthy pumpkin morning glory muffins are 117 calories and surprisingly simple to make!
+These wholesome muffins also contain a plethora of yummy mix-ins that boost their warm and comforting taste: carrots, apples, raisins, pecans, and coconut.
+Even with all of those delicious ingredients, these healthy pumpkin morning glory muffins are surprisingly simple to make!

 WHAT ARE MORNING GLORY MUFFINS?